DevOps Glossary – DevOps Monitoring Tools/Services

 As we mentioned in our article, DevOps is about gaining visibility into key metrics, communicating that information to the stakeholders, and reacting to that information automation where and when possible.

-The first step in this process is gaining visibility, and for that there are a wide array of monitoring tools available, both open source and proprietary.
+The first step in this process is gaining visibility, and for that, there is a wide array of monitoring tools available, both open-source and proprietary.
 Below is a list of DevOps monitoring tools we use in our DevOps consulting practice to check out in this landscape.
 Please note, in the interest of fairness, this list is in alphabetical order: